turing-knowledge-graphs/meet-ups/symposium-2022.md

 ## 1st Annual Symposium of the Knowledge Graphs IG at the Alan Turing Institute

 - **When:** June 17th 2022 (10am-4pm BST), at the [Alan Turing Institute](https://www.turing.ac.uk/research/interest-groups/knowledge-graphs) (Enigma room).
 - **Format:** up to 45 participants in person and broadcasted online.
-- **Registration:** Registration closes June 3rd, 2022.
-Because of space constraints, maximum 2 people per organisation may attend in person.
+- **Registration:** via [eventbrite](https://www.eventbrite.co.uk/e/1st-annual-symposium-of-the-knowledge-graphs-ig-the-alan-turing-institute-tickets-310987932277).
+In person registration closes on June 3rd, 2022.
+Because of space constraints, maximum 2 people per organisation or group may attend in person.

 ## Agenda